-This course is designed to provide for the study of various systems within the bodies of animals.
+This course provides an overview of domestic animal anatomy and physiology.
+The course is designed to provide the study of various systems within the bodies of animals.
 The structure and function of these systems is the content of this course.
-Various farm animals are studied, including the cow, horse, sheep and pig.
-Other animals are included in certain sections.
+Various livestock animals are studied, including cattle, horses, sheep and swine.
+Other animals will be discussed, along with comparisons to the human body.